Justintime50/nginx-php-docker/README.md

 **Automated Builds**

-Travis CI will automatically build and push supported tags to the Docker Hub on each new commit to master.
+GitHub Actions will automatically build and push supported tags to the Docker Hub on each new release.

 **Manual Builds**